finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

   - Loaded Decks on the joining client don't go to their respective zones
 - Bug-Fix: Deleting drawers

-## Known Bugs
+## Active Sprint
 - Bug-Fix: LAN
 - Bug-Fix: Card image blurriness/image quality management
 - Bug-Fix: When the Stack becomes 3, it clones the last 2 cards as a separate stack

-## Active Sprint
 - Cards: Support more than 1 card face (Dual-Faced Cards)
-- Game-Play: Right-click for context menu - includes draw many and contextual green button for default action based on card location
+- Game-Play: Cards Action modal - includes draw many and contextual green button for default action based on card location

+## Backlog - Priority 1
 - Game-Play: Name-Plates indicating player seats
 - Game-Play: Label which player is interacting with cards/playables

-## Backlog - Priority 1
 - Game-Play: Counter system for players and cards (Dice grouping/parenting)
 - Game-Play: Custom Tokens
 - Game-Play: Display values on Card in Play Area